jgm/pandoc/doc/lua-filters.md

 Starting with pandoc 2.0, we have made it possible to write filters in lua without any external dependencies at all.
-A lua interpreter and a lua library for creating pandoc filters is built into the pandoc executable.
+A lua interpreter (version 5.3) and a lua library for creating pandoc filters is built into the pandoc executable.
 Pandoc data types are marshalled to lua directly, avoiding the overhead of writing JSON to stdout and reading it from stdin.

 Here is an example of a lua filter that converts strong emphasis